irfanshadikrishad/jellyfish/README.md

 # jellyfish

-Scrap and Store in your own mongodb database.
-To get more freedom over data.
+CLI tool to scrape and store anime(s) in your own mongodb database.

 To install dependencies: